yonkahlon/Zenject/README.md

 }
 ...

-// Can leave this commented or not and it will still work
+// Can comment this out and 5 will be used instead Container.BindInstance(1);
-// Container.Bind<int>().ToInstance(1);
 ```

-Note also that the [InjectOptional] is not necessary in this case, since it's already implied by the default value.
+Note also that the `[InjectOptional]` is not necessary in this case, since it's already implied by the default value.

 Alternatively, you can define the primitive parameter as nullable, and perform logic depending on whether it is supplied or not, such as: